HILOK/DCS_NOTAM/README.md

 sub-category items (Speedbrake, AIM-120C, etc.) are only listed, if restricted (workaround available) or inoperative (completely unusable or missing feature), and labeled as follows
 |**`RESTRICTED`**|**`INOP`**|
 |--- | --- |

+Dates:
+- use full year within header, i.e. 2022
+- use 2-digit year in subcategories, i.e. 23

 Sorting:
 - categories by priority, see template below